 2. It may help with thyroid function

-The type of seaweed and location in which it was grown can alter the iodine contents.
+The type of seaweed and the location in which it was grown can alter the iodine contents, which can make it an unreliable source of iodine.

 3. It may help with diabetes